bugboxau/BEX/README.md

 ## Running the Application Locally

-Assuming that all dependencies have been are installed and your API key is secured in a .env file, you can start developing locally.
+Assuming that all dependencies have been installed and your API key is secured in a .env file, you can start developing locally.

 You will have to replace the **in place** API call/method with this: